LuisFZ7/Absence-Calculator/README.md

 # Absence-Calculator
-Basic calculator for absence in classes
+Basic calculator for absence in classes made with NodeJS to practice some tools and manipulation of JSON files.